Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-order.md

     - 1x $1.99 chocolate bar  (5% tax rate)
     - 1x $3.49 shipping (0% tax rate)
 - Payment Sources:
-    - Customer with prepaid account, and a sock and chocolate bar promotion.
+    - Contact with prepaid account, and a sock and chocolate bar promotion.
         - Account has $20.
         - Sock promo is for 20% off retail price of socks.
         - Chocolate bar promo is a $0.50 credit towards the purchase of a chocolate bar.